BlockchainCommons/crypto-commons/Docs/ur-4-psbt.md

 59 017F                                 # bytes(383)
    70736274FF010071020000000142809965451BFCCB9A11D067C43C6D0282A0DC718AEAC870D65585A7C2A0B0B20000000000FDFFFFFF02392C000000000000160014BC32DB4CFB505E3FC94E21A3EC74D1AEFCFC012C22C1000000000000160014EAB4CD40D3926756CC52E5F91C9D3C8E3B400E1178220C004F010488B21E03C6D9CC9C800000003291C5BD63EBD5862984F79D0AE3B36CDC7651375221C5358C86777BF2B2331C02254F098EBBD5C748A5588AC49AFFF3C9055A5B72D23AB17F063C3DF5374DBBB710C877FD445400008000000080000000800001011F37F70000000000001600149406F00AA0DDEE64C7EA62F994E695580280A3E5010304010000002206035AE458EA890AB76A469537202C3DD868D3926052971C425865975C32283FF71618C877FD445400008000000080000000800000000001000000000022020248EDA6FB03809FB36B9CC65D98C26618F97CD570F14A9CF8081022D1E111889318C877FD44540000800000008000000080010000000000000000 #
 ```
-That then needs to be converted into minimal bytewords and prepended with the `ur:crypto-psbt` tag so that it's self-describing:
+That hex with the prepended size then needs to be converted into minimal bytewords and prepended again, this time with the `ur:crypto-psbt` tag so that it's self-describing:
 ```
 ur:crypto-psbt/hkadlbjojkidjyzmadaejsaoaeaeaeadfwlanlihfecwztsbnybytiiossfnjnaolfnbuojslewdspjotbgolpossanbpfpraeaeaeaeaezczmzmzmaoesdwaeaeaeaeaeaecmaebbrfeyuygszogdhyfhsoglclotwpjyttplztztaddwcpseaeaeaeaeaeaecmaebbwdqzsnfztemoiohfsfgmvwytcentfnmnfrfzbabykscpbnaegwadaaloprckaxswtasfnslaaeaeaeeymeskryiawmtllndtlrylntbkvlqdjzuokogyemgmclskeclklnktkgwzpreoceaodagwasmnrktlstfdonhdlessnyzmwfsoahhthpjptdftpalbamfnfsykemgtrkrlbespktzcfyghaeaelaaeaeaelaaeaeaelaaeadadctemylaeaeaeaeaeaecmaebbmwamwtbknbutwyiestwdidytmwvamdhdaolaotvwadaxaaadaeaeaecpamaxhtvehdwdldbkrlimfgmdemcxdwfstpistemohngmmscefwhdihmshheydefhylcmcsspktzcfyghaeaelaaeaeaelaaeaeaelaaeaeaeaeadaeaeaeaeaecpaoaofdweolzoaxlaneqdjensswhlmksaiycsytketljowngensyaaybecpttvybylomucsspktzcfyghaeaelaaeaeaelaaeaeaelaadaeaeaeaeaeaeaeaecfktctrf
 ```
 Voila!
 You have a PSBT in UR form.
 Sequencing that, for usage in an animated QR, would take some additional work, which is best done with the [UR libraries](https://github.com/BlockchainCommons/crypto-commons/blob/master/README.md#bc-ur).

-## Integrating Key Material URs Into Your Code
+## Integrating PSBT URs Into Your Code

 You can incorporate URs into your own code using [bc-ur for C++](https://github.com/BlockchainCommons/bc-ur) or through [conversions of that library to other languages such as Java and Swift](https://github.com/BlockchainCommons/crypto-commons/blob/master/README.md#bc-ur).